 Keep your information updated

 Have you moved or changed your phone number?
-Don’t forget to update your pet’s ID in the BC Pet Registry.
+Don’t forget to login and update your pet’s ID in the BC Pet Registry.